 Click on the map or select a reserve from the list below

-The North Commonwealth Marine Reserves Network includes 8 Commonwealth Marine Reserves.
+The North-west Commonwealth Marine Reserves Network covers 335,437 km2 and includes 13 Commonwealth Marine Reserves.
 The reserves are: